-Regrade requests for the midterm exam must be made within one week after the graded exams are distributed back to students.
-Regrade requests for the final exam must be made before the end of the Fall semester.
+Regrade requests for the midterm and final exams must be made within one week after the graded exams are distributed back to students.
 All such requests must be made in writing, and hard copies of the exam and the request must be delivered to the TAs.
 In making your requests, keep in mind that the whole exam is potentially subject to regrading, and points may be deducted if you are later found to have been over-marked for a question.
 Assuming grading errors are symmetric, the expected gain in points from a regrade is zero.
+In particular, just missing out on the grade above is not grounds for a regrade!
+The grade boundaries have to be drawn somewhere, and inevitably some students will just make a certain grade, while others just miss out (just as someone has to come 4th in the Olympics).